mkristian/jbundler/Readme.md

 install JBundler with

     jruby -S gem install jbundler

 first create a **Jarfile**, something like:

 	jar 'org.yaml:snakeyaml', '1.14'
 	jar 'org.slf4j:slf4j-simple', '>1.1'

+install jar dependencies

+    jruby -S jbundler install

+loading the jar files

+    require 'jbundler'

+it will add all the jar dependencies in the java classpath from the Jarfile.lock

 ### Jarfile